 In addition to their class-based education, pupils will sometimes have the chance to meet people from the community who have Gaelic in order to encourage children to use the language in different situations.
 Gaelic schools and departments also tend to forge ties with other Gaelic schools.
 At the end of seven years in primary education each child will have at least two languages and will have all the benefits associated with that.

-At present nine Local Authorities in Scotland offer GLPS.
-This scheme allows English medium primary pupils to learn some Gaelic and learn about Gaelic culture and heritage.
-The initiative is based on the Modern Languages in the Primary School scheme (MLPS) and it gives children the opportunity to learn a little Gaelic if they live in an area where GME is not available.
+At present 12 Local Authorities in Scotland offer Gaelic Learner Education in the Primary School as either L2 or L3.
+This is part of the Scottish Government’s policy, Language Learning in Scotland: A 1+2 Approach and it gives children the opportunity to learn some Gaelic if they live in an area where GME is not available.
 This can be the first step to fluency and to other learning paths.

 Information and Support for Parents